Find out answers to all your school visit questions.

 If you’ve booked a session your school will be designated an indoor area to eat in during your visit.

-You can also choose to make your visit longer with our free self-guided Village Trail.
+You can also choose to make your visit longer with our free self-led Village Trail.

 Access to a designated area to eat lunch is included with every session booking.

 Please contact our Learning Team on 01494 892192 (Text Relay 18001 01494 892192) or click here to contact us online.
 Our Schools pages on our website contain a wealth of information about school visits including costs, session descriptions and key facts.
 Please note that due to high demand our school sessions can book up many months in advance.
-Bookings open for the 2017/2018 academic year on 5 June 2017.
-Find out more
+Find out more.

 Please contact the Learning Team to arrange a provisional booking.
 When your school booking is confirmed we will provide the school with an invoice for the session/s.
 The invoice can be settled by cheque or bank transfer.
 Full details are included on the invoice.
 Payment must be made 28 days before the visit.
 Cancellations within 28 days will incur a 50% charge.
 Cancellations within 7 school days will incur a 100% charge.